List of Major League Baseball players suspended for performance-enhancing drugs: Suspended players

 Players are ordered by the announced date of their suspension, placed in the appropriate table per their MLB experience and roster status at the time they were suspended.
 Players who are active in professional baseball (not limited to MLB) are listed in italics; players who have retired or have been a free agent for over a year are not considered "active".

 Players who were on major league rosters

 Players listed in this section were active in MLB at the time of their suspension.

 Players with major league experience on minor league rosters or free agents

 This table lists players with prior MLB experience who, at the time of their suspension, were in Minor League Baseball or were a free agent.

 Players with only minor league experience

 This table lists players who, at the time of their suspension, were in Minor League Baseball with no prior MLB experience.
-Various of these players completed their suspensions and later played in MLB.

 Players with major league experience in a non-affiliated professional league

 This table lists players with prior MLB experience who, at the time of their suspension, were in a baseball league not affiliated with MLB, such as Nippon Professional Baseball in Japan or KBO League in Korea.